 Americans today face a critical moment in time, arguably as profound as any in our history.
-The list of concerns is long: Economic instability, social disorder, belligerent partisan antipathies, extremist violence, failing infrastructure, environmental degradation, and growing threats from cyber-crime and microbial diseases, among others.
-Each seems to suggest the possibility of oncoming disaster.
+The list of concerns is long: Economic instability, social disorder, belligerent partisan antipathies, extremist violence, failing infrastructure, environmental degradation, and growing threats from cybercrime and microbial diseases, among others.
+This extraordinary confluence of emerging crises suggests an oncoming period of complex challenges.

-The fear of social disorder and violent extremism is troubling everyone, but at this writing the economy continues to have the most immediate, personal and painful impact for almost all of us.
-It is not an exaggeration to say that the most vulnerable among us, those who put the rubber to the road in the real world, have been feeling the deterioration of the economy for a long time.
+The fear of social disorder and violent extremism is troubling everyone, but at this writing economic and monetary instability threatens to have the most immediate, personal and profound impact.
+And, it is this that will trigger or exacerbate all others.
+It is not an exaggeration to say that working people, those who put the rubber to the road in the real world, have been aware of continuing economic deterioration for a long time.

 For Americans of all persuasions, expectations for the future have been steadily eroding.
-Freedom of opportunity, social justice, a comfortable retirement, and the preservation of our ability to seek personal goals are all now in question.
-To many the character of the nation appears to be in question.
-Insecurity gnaws at self-confidence.
+Freedom of opportunity, social justice, a comfortable retirement, and our ability to seek personal goals have all been brought into question.
+To many the future of the nation as a unified and coherent people appears uncertain.
+Anxiety gnaws at self-confidence.

 We are experiencing the present adversity as an American crisis, and it is.
 But it is taking place in the context of a great turning point in the human story, a transitional period when an unprecedented number of monumental crises are converging across the globe.
 Our own crisis is inextricably intertwined with the affairs of the world.